hyperledger-labs/blockchain-explorer/CONTRIBUTING.md

 All the patches should be submitted to gerrit for review.
 Follow the general guidelines on getting Linux foundation account and submitting patches [here](http://hyperledger-fabric.readthedocs.io/en/latest/Gerrit/lf-account.html)

+### Copyright Notices

+There should be a single LICENSE file in the top-level directory that contains the full text of the Apache License [here] (http://www.apache.org/licenses/LICENSE-2.0).
+In the individual files, please use the following line:

+SPDX-License-Identifier: Apache-2.0

+Regarding copyright notices, we generally find that copyright notices in headers fall out of date quickly.
+The contributor data is stored in git and determining "copyright" requires an analysis that becomes quite complex after the initial commit.

+DO NOT remove copyright notices that are already in a file unless they're removed by the copyright owner.

+If it is a new file that does not have a copyright notice, you can say something like "Copyright Hyperledger and its contributors."

 Finally, thank you for reading this document and your future contributions.